Today is day 1 of our 5-day Focus Challenge. Thank you for joining us!

 - Things that are urgent but not important

 If you’re like most people, the tendency is to live your life on the left side of this matrix.
-Yes, you find time for some thing that are both important and urgent, but you also spend a lot of time responding to things that are “urgent” but not important.
+Yes, you find time for something that is both important and urgent, but you also spend a lot of time responding to things that are“urgent” but not important.
 A lot of email falls into this category, for example.
 The average U.S. worker spends 6.3 hours per day dealing with email, but the same people also say they don’t have time to go to the gym regularly even though they say they want to work out more.

-What we want to do is make mindset shift and start living our lives on the top of this matrix.
+What you want to do is make a mindset shift and start living your lives on the top of this matrix.
 You want to prioritize the things that are important but not urgent and create the time to do them consistently.
-That’s what this lesson in particular is all about.
+That’s what this lesson, in particular, is all about.
 The truth is that unless you make time for the things that are important but not urgent and prioritize them, they will never happen.
-You only have a limited amount of time in your day, and unless you protect it diligently it will get used by other things that are “urgent.”
+You only have a limited amount of time in your day, and unless you protect it diligently it will get used by other things that are “urgent.

 Choosing Your Big Rocks